Use these 10 knitted Easter egg patterns to make these eggs as Easter gifts, children’s toys, or decorations.

 The origins of making Easter eggs on Easter is unclear even though there are several speculations.
 But, without a doubt, the tradition is here to stay.
-Making Easter eggs can be about painting the real thing, using paper and glue, or using yarn to knit or crochet them.
+Making Easter eggs can be about painting the real thing, using paper and glue to make fake ones, or knitting or crocheting them.

 Knitting an easter egg flat mean seaming up later.
-For people who find double-pointed needles fiddly, this is a good alternative.
+For people who find double-pointed needles or circular needles fiddly, this is a good alternative.

 This pattern offers 4 designs: eyelets, textured heart, two-coloured stripe, and plain.